 Use networking to find your first clients.

-Networking not only helps develop personal relationships with new customers, but can also establish relationships with other, larger MSPs, who in some cases are willing to send small clients (whom they don’t want to manage themselves) to smaller MSPs that they trust.
+Another MSP marketing idea on the list is to use networking, that not only helps develop personal relationships with new customers but can also establish relationships with other, larger MSPs, who in some cases are willing to send small clients (whom they don’t want to manage themselves) to smaller MSPs that they trust.

 Partner with at least one other local and small MSP.